lucasasselli/zero/README.md

 ### Adding new wallpapers

-Wallpapers used by Zero are stored under the `wallpapers` directory as 3 separate files with the same name (the wallpaper id=:
+Wallpapers used by Zero are stored under the `wallpapers` directory as 3 separate files with the same name (the wallpaper id):
 - .zip archive containing the parallax layers
 - .png thumbnail used for the catalog
 - .mp4 animation used as preview